 "I’m very relaxed; it’s normal being like this.
 At the same time, I can’t wait to get back out on track.
 The car is beautiful.
 We’re satisfied with the work done so far even if we don’t exactly know where we are, like every year".

 How do you find the new Ferrari?

-"I do not judge those definitions; I only take pleasure that the new car is talked well by the media.
+"I don’t judge those definitions; I only take pleasure in the fact that the media likes the new car.
 I can only say that it is beautiful and fast".